josdejong/mathjs/README.md

 ### Node.js

-Math.js can be loaded in node.js via require, and similarly in the browser using [require.js](http://requirejs.org/).
+Math.js can be loaded in node.js using `require`, and similarly in the browser using [require.js](http://requirejs.org/).

     var math = require('mathjs'),